-An old fashioned biscuit base shortcake, garnished with freshly whipped cream, strawberries, blueberries and pastry stars.
+This Old Fashioned Red White and Blue Shortcake is an old-fashioned biscuit base shortcake, garnished with fresh whipped cream, strawberries, blueberries, and pastry stars.

 - 1 stick real unsalted butter, cold

 - 2 cups all purpose flour

 - 2 tablespoons baking powder

 - 1 cup plus 1 tablespoon full fat buttermilk, or you can use milk

 - Turbinado Cane or Sanding sugar for decorating tops and stars

 - 2 cups heavy (full fat) whipping cream

 - 1 teaspoon pure Vanilla extract